xsdk-project/MathPackagesTraining2024/_lessons/krylov_amg_hypre/lesson.md

 ```
 mpirun -np 1 ./struct_gpu -pfmgpcg -gn 200 200 200 -rap 1
 ```
 {% include qanda question='This is the problem shown in the slides.
-What speedups do you observe on Polaris compared to the results from Theta?' answer='Speedups are different on this architecture, which has a faster CPU than Theta had, but the general tendency of faster speedups GPU/CPU for PFMG than for AMG still holds.%}
+What speedups do you observe on Polaris compared to the results from Theta?' answer='Speedups are different on this architecture, which has a faster CPU than Theta had, but the general tendency of faster speedups GPU/CPU for PFMG than for AMG still holds.' %}

 We can find the cross-over point, at which CPU and GPU times are approximately the same, at 80 x 80 x 80 for AMG-PCG and at 65 x 65 x 65 for PFMG-PCG.
 ```